beardo/puppet-capistrano-demo/README.markdown

 and simplifying any future moves to needing multiple servers.
-But I'm still trying to figure this puppet thing out and I don't know the best way to do that right now so it's one monolithic file.
+But I'm still trying to figure this puppet thing out and I don't know the best way to do that right now so for now it's one monolithic file.
-It currently installs and configures:
+Currently it installs and configures:

 * postgres
   * our application's database
 * nginx (with passenger)
-* redis (which we don't use right now but it was left in there)
+* redis (which we don't use but I left in there because evenutally)
-* the specific ruby version for our application (2.1.5)
+* a specific ruby version for our application (2.1.5)
   * also bundler
 * our deploy user
 * some utility packages (htop and vim)